 3 Predictions for Assessment Leaders in 2023

-- The Role of Integrated Planning — Although not a new term or function but certainly one that has been transformed is integrated planning.
+Although not a new term or function but certainly one that has been transformed is integrated planning.
 Stemming from its parent Institutional Effectiveness, integrated planning according to the Society for College and University Planning, "is a sustainable approach to planning that builds relationships, aligns the organization, and emphasizes preparedness for change.
 Integrated planning is both an overarching model of alignment—the connective tissue amongst disparate institutional planning efforts— and a process of planning within each of the institution’s component planning efforts.”
 Integrated planning in action is not only saving a “seat” at the table for stakeholders to contribute their knowledge and evidence but rather welcoming them as invaluable members of the planning team.
 Expect that in the next 12-24 months, more institutions will recognize that bringing together their change agents to provide insight, knowledge, and experience - thus giving them a voice in the future of their organization - will initiate a renewed culture and growth mindset that brings meaning and purpose back into assessment and improvement.
 UMGC and University of Southern Mississippi shared the approaches and processes they've adopted to push their institutions toward deeper integrated planning.
-And many more will be modeling them and renewing their integrated planning processes
+And many more will be modeling them and renewing their integrated planning processes.

-- Transformation from Data Collection to Action — Institutions are finding ways to collect and manage a lot of information.
+Institutions are finding ways to collect and manage a lot of information.
 Data collections have skyrocketed during the pandemic, particularly because faculty and staff were forced home as campuses closed.
 But now, institutions are left asking: